-Tracy D. Morgan is the founding Editor and Host of NBiP.
-A psychoanalyst in private practice in NYC for over sixteen years, seeing individuals, couples and groups, she is also a graduate of The Center for Modern Psychoanalytic Studies.
-Almost becoming an academic historian, studying the history of sexuality, medicine, culture and race in a PhD program, she decided that history with a petite “h” was more her metier.
-Steeped in modes that are decisively Modern Psychoanalytic, she has been mentored, analyzed and supervised by adherents of Spotnitz, Ormont, and Meadow.
-Nevertheless, she is perpetually interested in experiencing and exploring what is going on in the larger world of psychoanalytic thinking.
-Toward that end, she is committed to bringing a plethora of psychoanalytic ideas and a slew of new interlocutors into the public sphere, where she thinks they all very much so belong.
-Morgan maintains a blog, “Walking Through Life Holding Freud’s Hand” that largely comments upon on the paper of records’ treatment of things psychoanalytic and is a teaching assistant at CMPS.
-Finally, NBiP was the very proud winner of the prestigious NAAP Gradiva Award for New Media in 2013.
+Tracy D. Morgan is the founding Editor and Host of NBiP, which was awarded the NAAP Gradiva Award for New Media in 2013.
+A psychoanalyst in private practice for over 20 years in both NYC and now Rome, Italy, she is also a graduate of The Center for Modern Psychoanalytic Studies where she serves on the faculty.
+Many years ago, while becoming an academic historian, with an interest in the history of sexuality, medicine, culture and race, she decided that history with a small “h” was more her speed and began to see patients.
+While steeped in and admiring of clinical modes that are decidedly Modern Psychoanalytic, (she has been fortunate to have been mentored, analyzed and supervised by adherents of Spotnitz, including Ormont, Meadow and Geltner themselves) she is equally interested in experiencing and exploring the larger world of psychoanalytic thinking.
+As such you will find her talking with members of all schools.
+She remains devoted to bringing a wide variety of psychoanalytic ideas into the ether where she thinks they very much so belong.
+Finally, she is delighted to have witnessed many hosts join the podcast and she is proud to be part of this ecumenical crew—which in psychoanalysis is no small feat.
+You can reach her at firstname.lastname@example.org

 Christopher Bandini, LCSW is a psychoanalyst in private practice in New York City.
 He is a clinical social worker and a graduate of the Manhattan Institute for Psychoanalysis.
 He currently teaches and supervises at several psychoanalytic institutes including Manhattan and the Institute for Contemporary Psychotherapies(ICP).
 His current interests include comparative psychoanalytic theory, the history of the Interpersonal school and the daily challenges of contemporary practice.
 His article, “The Good Job: Financial Anxiety, Class Envy and Drudgery in Beginning a Private Analytic Practice” was published in Volume 42 of Contemporary Psychoanalysis.